 Living together in barracks throughout cadetship is very different from other colleges.

-Barracks rooms are furnished sparingly with and three, four, five or six cadets share a room.
+Barracks rooms are furnished sparingly, with three, four, five or six cadets sharing a room.
 They have equal responsibility for keeping the room clean and in order for daily inspection.

 Personal items authorized in cadet rooms vary by class.
 For example, only first-class cadets may keep civilian clothes in their rooms.
 New cadets until the completion of the Ratline may not keep electrical equipment, such as razors, radios, and video game systems.

 The military system characterizes and distinguishes life at VMI.
 By placing all cadets on a uniform plane, it enables them to advance through self-reliance, initiative, and strength of character.